tenderHexes/College-Project-Webpages/README.md

-Welcome, this repositery contains the webpages for a conference that was created for a school project.
+Welcome, this repositery contains the webpages that were created for a school project.